chibiboba/JS-120/aaaa Notes/Lesson 3 Notes.md

 ##### Constructor Property

-- A property of interest on a prototype object is the `constructor` property.
-For instance:
+- `Object.prototype.constructor`, `.constructor`

+- Better explanation: this property returns a reference to the constructor function that created the instance object.

 ```js
 Dog.prototype.constructor; // [Function: Dog]